 This short post covers the gist of his main points.
 He tries to provide an answer to this thorny question.
 Great for students in Phil.
 101 and other interested readers.

 A small percentage of people are anxious about this, but what does the Bible say?
-Can people commit even this sin?
+Can people commit this sin today?

 Consider the parallels in the long table in this post.
 It reveals who we are.
 God’s gigantic global project for us humans is to lift us out of our mammal-sin nature and recover the image of God in Christ.